AshishRajIITI/strive-bw1-spotify-clone/README.md

 #### Show your support

-Give a ⭐️ if you like this project, every star means something for a junior developer show this team some love :)!
+Give a ⭐️ if you like this project, every star means something, show us some love :)!

 #### Acknowledgments